-Fig. 3.4: Appointment Notification Settings - Basic
+Fig. 1.56: Appointment Notification Settings - Basic

-- Name The name of this resource.
+Name \ The name of this resource.
 Any type of characters can be entered to this field including uppercase letters and spaces.
-The name will be displayed in the overview table. - Comment Add additional information to this resource.
-It is recommended to always fill this field as a description of the resource with a full sentence for better clarity, because the comment will be also displayed in the overview table. - Show in agent preferences Define how the notification should be displayed in agent preferences.
-The following options are available: - No The notification won't be displayed in agent preferences.
-The notification is sent to all appropriate agents by the defined method. - Yes The notification will be displayed in agent preferences for selection.
-The agents may opt-in or opt-out. - Yes, but require at least one active notification method.
+The name will be displayed in the overview table.

+Comment Add additional information to this resource.
+It is recommended to always fill this field as a description of the resource with a full sentence for better clarity, because the comment will be also displayed in the overview table.

+Show in agent preferences Define how the notification should be displayed in agent preferences.
+The following options are available:

+No The notification won't be displayed in agent preferences.
+The notification is sent to all appropriate agents by the defined method.

+Yes The notification will be displayed in agent preferences for selection.
+The agents may opt-in or opt-out.

+Yes, but require at least one active notification method.
 The notification will be displayed in agent preferences, but require at least one active notification method.
-This is annotated by an asterisk next to the name. - Agent preferences tooltip This message will be shown on the agent preferences screen as a tooltip for this notification. - Validity Set the validity of this resource.
-Each resource can be used in OTOBO only, if this field is set to valid.
-Setting this field to invalid or invalid-temporarily will disable the use of the resource.
+This is annotated by an asterisk next to the name.

-Fig. 3.5: Personal Appointment Notification Settings
+Fig. 1.57: Personal Appointment Notification Settings